 Solutions of geotechnical problems by geologists and engineers through recognition, characterization, evaluation, and assessment of geologic processes that impact people, engineering structures, and engineering operations.
 Group format.
 ERTH, GEOL, and CEE majors only.
 Junior standing and higher.
 Pre: consent.
 (Spring only)

 Combined lecture/lab covering the collection, analysis and use of geospatially registered field data.
-Pre: 200 (or equivalent).
-(Alt. years)
+Pre: (200 or 201) or equivalent.
+(Fall only)

 Directed research in which the student carries out a scientific project of small to moderate scope with one or more chosen advisors.
 The student must complete a document in the style of a scientific journal article.
 Repeatable one time.
 Pre: consent.